SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/features/open-source.md

 icon: fa-github
 ---

 NuvlaBox is built from an open source software foundation, ensuring we take advantage of the latest innovation from the thriving open source communities we choose, but also its maturity.
+From there, we build a robust and dependable product, that is easy to deploy and use.